EdJoPaTo/pling/README.md

 # Pling

-> Send notifications via Slack, Telegram, E-Mail, ...
+> Send notifications via Slack, Telegram, ...

 The name of this Rust crate is inspired by the notification arrival sound.